MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P8-In-App-Purchase/content.md

       		var count: Int = response.products.count
       		if (count > 0) {
 	           var validProducts = response.products
-	           var product = validProducts[0] as SKProduct
+	           var product = validProducts[0] as!
+SKProduct
 			   buyProduct(product)
       		} else {
    				//something went wrong with lookup, try again?
 			}
 		}

 Now that you have a valid *SKProduct* object, you can now offer the product to the user to buy.
 Construct an *SKPayment* object out the product.
-The payment is processed through the *SKPaymentQueue* class, and calls back through another protocol.
-This protocol is called *SKPaymentTransactionObserver*.
+The payment object is processed through the *SKPaymentQueue* class.
 The class provides a singleton, _defaultQueue()_, to set up the observer and start the payment process.
+The _buyProduct()_ function encapsulates this and can look something like this:

         //called after delegate method productRequest
         func buyProduct(product: SKProduct) {